OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 * disable PFS and
 * allow connections to local domains

 Starting from January 1 2017, Apple App Store review and requires justification if one of the following ATS exceptions are defined.
-However this decline is extended later by Apple stating “To give you additional time to prepare, this deadline has been extended and we will provide another update when a new deadline is confirmed”<sup>[5]</sup>
+However this decline is extended later by Apple stating "to give you additional time to prepare, this deadline has been extended and we will provide another update when a new deadline is confirmed"<sup>[5]</sup>

 * NSAllowsArbitraryLoads - disables ATS globally for all the domains
 * NSExceptionAllowsInsecureHTTPLoads - disables ATS for a single domain